-I have one other example of a discourse myth before moving on to more conventional areas.
+• I have one other example of a discourse myth before moving on to more conventional areas.
 It is a myth which is ground into us when we are very young.
 We are taught that repetition is a bad thing.
-'Don't repeat yourself' is an injunction placed upon us when we assemble our first stories and essays, and make our first public utterances.
+'Don't repeat yourself' is an injunction placed upon us when we assemble our first stories and essays and make our first public utterances.
 Repetition is considered to be deadening, boring, thoughtless.
-You would not think so after reading the paper by Deborah Tannen (1987), of Georgetown University, who goes so far as to subtitle her study of repetition in conversation in Language 'towards a poetic of talk'.
+You would not think so after reading the paper by Deborah Tannen, of Georgetown University, whose study of repetition in conversation in Language for 1987 she goes as far as to subtitle 'towards a poetic of talk'.
 It turns out that a great deal of our conversational interaction involves the repetitious use of structure.
-Two examples of my own, the first from an argument between husband and wife:
+Two examples of my own - the first from an argument between husband and wife: